troystaylor/Awesome-Copilot-Bundle/readme.md

 Once installed, you'll have access to these MCP tools:

 ### 1. `search_instructions`
-Search across all instructions, prompts, chatmodes, and agents by keywords.
+Search across all instructions, prompts, collections, and agents by keywords.

 **Example usage:**
 ```